jasonsiders/apex-async-actions/README.md

 ### Configure Global Settings

-The `AsyncActionSetting__mdt` custom metadata type governs global settings across the application. `apex-async-actions` ships with a `Default` settings record, with some default settings.
-Review this custom metadata type, and make adjustments as needed to suit your use case.
-Read more about this custom metadata type [here](/docs/SETTINGS.md).
+The `AsyncActionSetting__mdt` custom metadata type governs global settings across the application.
+You will need to configure a `Default` record for the application to function.
+This process is documented [here](/docs/SETTINGS.md).

 ### Enable Logging